STEllAR-GROUP/tutorials/hlrs2019/session2/README.md

 * Solidly based on a theoretical foundation – a well defined, new execution model
 * Exposes a coherent and uniform, standards-oriented API for ease of programming parallel and distributed applications.
-    * Enables to write fully asynchronous code using hundreds of millions of threads.
+    * Enables users to write fully asynchronous code using hundreds of millions of threads.
     * Provides unified syntax and semantics for local and remote operations.
 * Developed to run at any scale
 * Compliant C++ Standard implementation (and more)